 Scott Wittenburg shares his experience of working with large format x-ray film photography and how he uses them as an inexpensive and fun way to create large-format negatives.
 Writer and photography / Scott Wittenburg I began my X-ray film experience after building a homemade 11×14 view camera from scratch several years ago.
 Having finished construction, I started looking for traditional 11×14 black and white sheet film online so I could … Read more

 Writer and photography / Ronni Mae Knepp Ronni Mae Knepp paints her negatives to create a mix between photography and painting.
 She shares here Painted Negative process here.
 The Watercolor painted negative process My process is pretty straight forward.
 I shoot 4×5 Black and White Ilford HP5 film and develop the sheet film.
-I use a flat lightbox and place … Read more
+I use a flat lightbox and place a sheet of clear transparency over it to protect the … Read more

 Writer and photography / Simone Simoncini Simone Simoncini is looking for a way for the surface of her paintings to accept more pigments and re-discovers the Sury process.
 A few months ago, I started finger painting with pastels on some scrap palladium and gum prints I had made.
-I found it difficult to get a decent amount of pigment where … Read more
+I found it difficult to get a decent amount of pigment where I wanted it to be unless I sprayed with a … Read more

 A chapter from Laura Blacklow’s book New Dimensions in Photo Processes on how to handcolor photographs.
 The chapter is instructions on hand coloring using water-based methods, oil-based method and chalk-based methods.
 Writer / Laura Blacklow Photography / Holly Roberts, Erica Daborn, Laura Blacklow and Gabriel Garcia Román Hand coloring is a means by which you can add color to a photograph, photographic printing technique in this book, or digital print and … Read more